FAIR Local Search Guide

 • Reject fees tied to appraised value, sale outcome, claim result, donation amount, or estate distribution.

 • Should I use Albuquerque or statewide New Mexico search?
-Use Albuquerque first when access or inspection is central.
+Use Albuquerque when access or inspection is central.
 Widen to New Mexico when category expertise, report purpose, or fee transparency matters more than proximity.

 • What should I send before requesting Albuquerque quotes?
 Send location, access notes, item or room count, categories, intended use, deadline, photos, dimensions, marks, prior records, condition notes, and whether an on-site visit is required.